benjamincharity/benjamincharity.com/articles/seed-ios-simulator-with-contacts-for-testing.md

 Recently I was tasked with building a custom contacts display/picker for iOS using JavaScript.
 I needed a way to test my code against a large contacts base to ensure good performance.
 Unfortunately there didn't seem to be any easy solution.

-Of the solutions I found, only one actually worked but it was limited to 200 contacts which didn't put enough stress on my code.
+Of the solutions I found, only one actually worked, but it was limited to 200 contacts which didn't put enough stress on my code.
 If all you need is 200, you can find it here: [DummyContacts][dummy].

 I came across an article by [Adam Harris][adam] who had devised a [clever way][20000] to build a VCard with 20,000 contacts.
 He even offers that VCard for download.
 Unfortunately, importing 20,000 contacts locked up my simulator.